haheskja/scp-evaluation/documentation/documentation.md

 However, there are more conditions that must be met if you plan to submit your package for verification and pre-verify it locally.
 If this is the case, read the section __3.
 Verifying your package locally__ and __4.
 Applying for package verification__.

+When you have finished working on your `package.json` structure, you can proceed to publishing your package on NPM.

 ## 3. Verifying your package locally

 [SCP command line interface](https://github.com/dhis2designlab/scp-cli) helps you to create NPM packages with React components that can be used to build DHIS2 apps or other components.